daniel-hetm/android_card_app/README.md

 # android_card_app
 App to save and learn index cards.
+App is unfinished and curruntly not worked on.